 Donald C. Brockett was active as an attorney for more than fifty-two years.
 He is now retired and has begun a new adventure as an author.

-After graduating from Gonzaga University Law School in 1961, he joined the Spokane County Prosecuting Attorney’s office as a deputy and advanced through the ranks until 1969 when he was appointed Prosecuting Attorney.
+After graduating from Gonzaga University Law School in 1961, he joined the Spokane County Prosecuting Attorney’s office as a deputy and advanced in various positions until 1969 when he was appointed Prosecuting Attorney.
 He served in the office for a total of thirty-three years, twenty-five of those years as the elected prosecutor.
 While in the office he was the trial attorney handling multiple criminal cases including homicide cases, four of which where the death penalty was sought.
 He was appointed a special United States Attorney to assist in the trial of a federal criminal case against the leader of the Ghost Riders biker group, prosecuting him for the murder of a police officer.
 He has argued in the appellate courts of Washington state, federal appellate courts and in the U.S. Supreme Court.

 One of his most memorable criminal prosecutions was that of Fred Coe who was accused of being the “south hill rapist” after a number of women had been raped in Spokane.
 After the trial resulting in several convictions, Coe’s mother tried to hire a hit man to have the trial judge killed and Brockett beaten until he was an “addlepated vegetable” who was to be in diapers for the rest of his life.
 Police learned of the plot and set up a sting operation, meeting with Mrs. Coe, recording her conversation, and arresting her.
 Mrs. Coe was convicted and sentenced to jail for 90 days of "school release time".
 The case became the topic of Jack Olson's book "Son" and was a 1991 television program "Sins of the Mother".